m-a-x-c/powershell-crypter/README.md

 2. Change exe name from svchost.exe to something less commonly used by malware authors
 3. Implement encryption manually
 4. Consider not adding directory of the packed executable to the exclusion list
+5. Add polymorphic and metamorphic components
-5. Research how AV detection works (https://wikileaks.org/ciav7p1/cms/files/BypassAVDynamics.pdf)
+6. Research how AV detection works (https://wikileaks.org/ciav7p1/cms/files/BypassAVDynamics.pdf)

 ## 💖 Acknowledgments